jasonm23/onlisp-markdown/onlisp.md

      (,op it ,@(cdr args))))
 ```

-This nonrecursive version of anaphex doesn’t need to ensure that the macroex-
+This nonrecursive version of anaphex doesn’t need to ensure that the macroexpansion
-pansion will bind it to successive arguments, so it can generate an expansion
+will bind it to successive arguments, so it can generate an expansion
 which won’t necessarily evaluate all the arguments in the macro call.
 Only the
 ﬁrst argument must be evaluated, in order to bind it to its value.
 So aif could
 be deﬁned as: